-Construction Manager uploads the fully designed construction scope of work with backup supporting documentation into the System of Record.

-The Program staff will prepare a final award calculation reflecting the updated construction price, determine escrow requirements and notify the Landlord of required funds for escrow.

-The Construction Manager will schedule an appointment in coordination with the landlord and Program Counselor to:

-- A. Execute a Loan Agreement reflecting the final construction price, - B. Execute the Private Escrow Agreement to provide approval for disbursing funds out of the escrow account to the assigned builder. - C. Execute the Construction Agreement, indicating the final construction price reflecting any approved change orders, and - D. Review construction schedule, Landlord requirements and any other preparatory work to be ready for start of construction.
+- 1. Construction Manager uploads the fully designed construction scope of work with backup supporting documentation into the System of Record. - 2.
+The Program staff will prepare a final award calculation reflecting the updated construction price, determine escrow requirements and notify the Landlord of required funds for escrow. - 3.
+The Construction Manager will schedule an appointment in coordination with the landlord and Program Counselor to: - a.
+Execute an Loan Agreement reflecting the final construction price, - b.
+Execute the Private Escrow Agreement to provide approval for disbursing funds out of the escrow account to the assigned builder. - c.
+Execute the Construction Agreement, indicating the final construction price reflecting any approved change orders, and - d.
+Review construction schedule, Landlord requirements and any other preparatory work to be ready for start of construction. - i.
 Upon execution of the required documents and the builder and Landlord satisfying all program requirements, the Construction Manager will issue a notice to proceed to initiate construction.

-9 AFFORDABILITY PERIOD
+9.0 AFFORDABILITY PERIOD